 Diversity and Inclusion are two valuable pillars of successful management.
 It not only ensures equal rights to all the potential choices, but also brings a lot of creativity, different viewpoints, and shared knowledge to the table.

-These principles of Diversity and Inclusion is not just restricted to corporate organizations, but every form of management to ever exist in human history.
+These principles of Diversity and Inclusion are not just restricted to corporate organizations, but every form of management to ever exist in human history.
 To give you a peek into the importance of Diversity and Inclusion from a different perspective, let us take a look at the Hindu Mythological Epic, Mahabharata!

 There is a popular character in the Mahabharata, named Shikhandi, with a very interesting story.